djw11192/gametime-checkout/README.md

 ### The live channel

-The API pushes live updates to the browser over **SSE (Server-Sent Events)** — a one-way stream built on plain HTTP.
-It was chosen over WebSockets for three reasons: updates only ever flow server → client, so a two-way connection isn't needed; it's plain HTTP, so no special upgrade handling or sticky sessions; and the browser's built-in `EventSource` API reconnects on its own if the connection drops.
+The API pushes live updates over **SSE (Server-Sent Events)** — a one-way HTTP stream.
+It beats WebSockets here: updates only flow server → client, it needs no upgrade handling or sticky sessions, and the browser's `EventSource` reconnects on its own.
 If it can't connect at all, the client falls back to polling and shows that it's doing so.

-**Catching up after a disconnect.** If a fan's phone locks and reconnects a minute later, it would normally miss every update sent while it was asleep.
-To prevent that, each session keeps a buffer of its last 50 events.
-On reconnect, the client tells the server the last event id it saw (SSE's built-in `Last-Event-ID` header), and the server resends only what was missed.
+**Catching up after a disconnect.** Each session buffers its last 50 events.
+On reconnect, the client sends the last event id it saw (`Last-Event-ID`), and the server resends only what it missed.

-**Picking the newest update.** Because a reconnect can resend things the client already has, the client needs a rule for "is this actually new?"
-It checks two things, in order:
+**Picking the newest update.** A reconnect can resend things the client already has, so it needs a rule for "is this actually new?":

 ```ts
 incoming.session.version !== cached.session.version